 Serum Enzyme Concentrations

 Serum concentrations of liver-specific enzymes are generally higher in acute liver disease than in chronic liver disease.
 They may be within normal limits in the later stages of subacute or chronic hepatic disease.
 The magnitude of increases in hepatic enzymes (especially γ-glutamyl transpeptidase) should not be used to determine prognosis.
-Hepatic enzymes are used to determine the presence of disease not degree of hepatic dysfunction.
+Hepatic enzymes are used to determine the presence of disease but not necessarily the degree of hepatic dysfunction.
 Careful interpretation of laboratory values in conjunction with clinical findings is essential.

 SDH, arginase, ornithine carbamoyltransferase (OCT), AST, isoenzyme 5 lactate dehydrogenase (LDH-5), glutamate dehydrogenase (GLDH), and AP are also used to assess hepatic dysfunction and disease.
 Arginase, SDH, and OCT are liver-specific enzymes in horses, most ruminants, and swine.
 SDH is most predictive for active hepatocellular disease, with marked increases in enzyme activity after hepatocellular damage.
 Mild increases in SDH can also occur with obstructive GI lesions, endotoxemia, anoxia from shock, acute anemia, hyperthermia, and anesthesia.
 Because of their short half-lives, SDH and LDH-5 are useful in assessing resolution or progression of liver insult.
 Both enzymes usually return to near-normal values 4 days after liver insult, and neither is usually increased in chronic liver disease.
 Rarely, in severe cases of hepatic failure, SDH may return to normal in spite of a fatal outcome.
 Arginase and GLDH are considered specific for acute liver disease, because both have high tissue concentrations in the liver and short half-lives in the blood.
-AST is highly sensitive for liver disease but lacks specificity because high concentrations come from both liver and skeletal muscle.
+AST is highly sensitive for liver disease but lacks specificity, because high concentrations come from both liver and skeletal muscle.
 Other AST sources include cardiac muscle, erythrocytes, intestinal cells, and the kidneys.
-When CK is simultaneously measured to rule out muscle disease and the serum is not hemolyzed, increases in AST and LDH-5 are caused by hepatocellular disease.
-AST may remain increased 10–14 days or more after an acute, transient insult to the liver.
+When CK is simultaneously measured to exclude muscle disease and the serum is not hemolyzed, increases in AST and LDH-5 are caused by hepatocellular disease.
+AST may remain increased 10–14 days or longer after an acute, transient insult to the liver.
 AST values are often normal in chronic hepatic disease.
 SDH and AST may be markedly increased with intrahepatic cholestasis and mildly increased with extrahepatic cholestasis.
 Increases in AP and GGT are associated with irritation or destruction of biliary epithelium and biliary obstruction.
 AP comes from the placenta, bone, macrophages, intestinal epithelium, and liver.
 AP is increased in very young calves and foals, probably because of the placental or bone source.
-In young calves, AP levels up to 1,000 IU/L at birth and 500 IU/L at several weeks of age are considered normal.
-AP levels of 152–2,835 IU/L are reported in foals (<12 hr old), and AP activity may remain elevated compared with adult levels for 1–2 mo.
+In young calves, AP concentrations up to 1,000 IU/L at birth and 500 IU/L at several weeks of age are considered normal.
+AP concentrations of 152–2,835 IU/L are reported in foals (<12 hr old), and AP activity may remain high compared with adult levels for 1–2 mo.
 In calves (<6 wk old), none of the common tests (bilirubin, GGT, GLDH, AP, LDH, AST, or alanine transaminase) for liver damage or function are clinically useful for detection of hepatic disease when used alone.
 AST and GLDH are the most sensitive of the enzymes for hepatic injury, but AST also increases with muscle damage.
-AST levels in foals may be elevated compared with values of adults for many months.
-This elevation is also likely related to muscle development.
+AST concentrations in foals may be high compared with values of adults for many months.
+This increase is also likely related to muscle development.
 Transient and mild increases in SDH activity may be noted in some foals <2 mo old.

 Serum Total Bile Acid Concentration

 Serum concentration of bile acids is highly specific for liver dysfunction but does not define the type of insult or disease present.
 Serum bile acid concentrations increase with hepatocellular damage, cholestasis, or shunts from the portal system to the vena cava.
-Elevations are highest with biliary obstruction and portosystemic shunts.
-Serum bile acid concentrations rise early in liver disease and often remain elevated through the later stages.
+Increases are highest with biliary obstruction and portosystemic shunts.
+Serum bile acid concentrations rise early in liver disease and often remain high through the later stages.

 Total bile acid concentration remains increased in horses with chronic liver disease.
 In horses, there is no diurnal variation, no postprandial rise, and no significant hour-to-hour variation in bile acid concentrations.
 Serum total bile acid concentration in most healthy horses is <10 μmol/L. Concentrations of serum or plasma bile acids >20 μmol/L have a high sensitivity and positive predictive value for determining liver disease in horses but not in ruminants.
-While bile acid concentrations >30 μmol/L can be an early predictor of liver failure, caution must be used in interpretation of mild elevations because bile acid concentrations up to 20 μmol/L may be seen in horses with anorexia.
+While bile acid concentrations >30 μmol/L can be an early predictor of liver failure, caution must be used in interpretation of mild increases, because bile acid concentrations up to 20 μmol/L may be seen in horses with anorexia.
 Prolonged, but not short-term (<14 hr), fasting may cause increased serum bile acid concentrations in horses.

 Interpretation of total bile acid concentrations is difficult in foals <1 wk old.
 Compared with those in healthy adult horses, serum bile acid concentrations in healthy foals are considerably greater during the first 6 wk of life.
-When measuring serum bile acid concentrations in sick foals, it is particularly important to have healthy age-matched controls or age-dependent clinical pathology values for reference.
+When measuring serum bile acid concentrations in sick foals, it is particularly important to have healthy, age-matched controls or age-dependent clinical pathology values for reference.